-So, we’ve got a theory.
+So, I’ve got a theory.
 And, if it’s true, it’s a theory that would change our perspective on not just amiibo training, but Super Smash Bros.
 Ultimate’s AI as a whole.
-It’s a time-consuming test, so we can’t say for sure, but it’s still something to discuss regardless.
+It’s a time-consuming test, so I can’t say for sure, but it’s still something to discuss regardless.
 Here’s the premise: yes, amiibo learn from you.
 We knew that.
 But what if I told you the CPU learns from you, too?
-Now, again, it’s tough to say for sure, but we’ve gathered some evidence that might support this.
+Now, again, it’s tough to say for sure, but I’ve gathered some evidence that might support this.
 Take this post with a grain of salt and let’s get going.

-Please note that this theory was originally researched by Exion staff.
+Please note that this theory was originally researched by Leaf.
+The topic itself was explored prior by the competitive amiibo community.
 Do not repost, rewrite, or otherwise reproduce this work without direct permission from staff.
 This includes (but is not limited to) blog or website posts, images, and videos.
 Thank you for your patience.

 Those of you who aren’t so familiar with Ultimate’s AI will need a bit of “base knowledge” before going on to read our theory.
 Here’s what we know for sure about personalities.
 As you know, a Figure Player can inherit one of several personalities through training or Spirits.
 Though personalities don’t matter much in training a tournament-ready FP, each one can be loosely categorized by one.
 So, then, what does a personality actually consist of?
 Values.
 A lot of values.